The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Introduction

-The deterministic or macroscopic model is derived from the limiting behavior of interacting diffusions --- the so-called microscopic model.
+The deterministic or macroscopic model is derived from the limiting behavior of interacting diffusions --- the so-called microscopic model, see \cite{kotelenez}.
 When applying the strong law of large numbers and passing from the microscopic to the macroscopic equation, one is neglecting the random fluctuations.
 In order to get a more realistic model, it is necessary to add noise, which represents the randomness of the natural environment or the fluctuation of parameters in the model.
+The introduction to stochasticity to ecological models is supported by the arguments of \cite{Hastings}.
 Due to the Wong-Zakai principle, this leads to the representation of the noise as a Gaussian stochastic perturbation with Stratonovich increment, see \cite[Section 3.4]{Flandoli} and \cite{MaZhu2019,WongZakai}.
 One important consequence is the preservation of energy in the noisy system.